EDGENortheastern/web-intro-testing/README.md

-# web-intro-testing
-Introduction to HTML, CSS and accessibility for System Testing
+# Introduction to web and accessibility for Systems Testing

+1. Run the accessibility audit (Lighthouse)
+2. Find the accessibility bugs and fix them